kethansrinivas9/Image-Repository-Application/README.md

 The application has the following features:
 1. Upload one/bulk images
-2. Display uploaded images
+2. Display images
-3. Load bulk images on scroll to reduce the latency in displaying them
+3. Load images on scroll to reduce the latency in displaying them
+4. Dockerized the application by splitting it into two containers, one for frontend and the other for backend

 Yet to complete:
-1. Dockerize the application
+1. Add Authentication for the application
+2. Display images based on their visibility as public/private
+3. Delete the images